Jeeemcol/frontendnoodling/README.md

 ## Future Improvements

+- [ ] Fix spacing issue on BBCIntro cursor that has returned.
+- [ ] Remove horizontal scrollbar on AudioControl hide to right.
+- [ ] Trigger hide AudioControl on BBCIntro y or n selection.
+- [ ] Fix trigger not working to hide AudioControl if a BBCIntro y or n selection has been made.
 - [ ] Integrate React Router for multi-page functionality.
+- [ ] If above, integrate logo, header nav and audiocontrol into it
 - [ ] Explore more advanced animations and transitions.
 - [ ] Add state management solutions if complexity increases.